JayasriG/GraduateTrainingProgram2018/agile/problemset00/solutions.md

   Set of all requirements prioritized in order, which is made available by the Product Owner to the Scrum Team.

 5)What is Scrum Sprint?
-  A time duration of 2-4 weeks where a useable,potentially releasable product Increment is created.
+  A time duration of 2-4 weeks where a useable,potentially releasable product increment is created.

 6)What are the artifacts of Scrum process?
  Product Backlog